Libertarian Party of Ohio

-Libertarian Party campaign sign and party members.
+Libertarian Party campaign sign and party members in Ohio.

 The Libertarian Party of Ohio (LPO) is the Ohio affiliate of the Libertarian Party.
 It is the fourth largest state affiliate of the Libertarian Party nationally and the third largest political party in Ohio.

 History

 The Libertarian Party of Ohio (LPO) was the product of a women's project for limited government, organized in 1972 by Kay Harroff and fellow Randians of a chapter of Objectivists meeting regularly in Cleveland.
 In 1977, LPO member Elaine Lindsey won office as an independent to Circleville City Council.
 In 1982 LPO state chair Ann Leech achieved first ever ballot access with party brand.
 In its founding years, Ohio was a hotbed of Libertarian women activism.
 Over the years, a number of local candidates have been elected, while the Libertarian Party has been active in key issues, such as eminent domain.

 In 2013, Todd Grayson was retained as City Council member for the northwest Ohio city of Perrysburg.
-He was at the time and continues through 2016, the Vice Chairman of the Libertarian Party of Wood County.
-He is the first registered Libertarian in Wood County to hold office.
+He was at the time, and continued to be through 2016, the Vice Chairman of the Libertarian Party of Wood County.
+He was the first registered Libertarian in Wood County to hold office.

-In 2014, the Ohio Republican Party sought ways to have the LPO removed from the ballot.
-This includes Republicans connected to then-Governor Kasich having a part in the partisan challenge of Charlie Earl's primary efforts.
+In 2014, the Ohio Republican Party sought ways to have the LPO removed from the ballot, including Republicans connected to then-Governor Kasich having a part in the protest of Charlie Earl's candidate petitions.
+This protest was based on the failure of petition circulators to satisfy a sporadically-enforced requirement to provide information about their employers.
+Secretary of State John Husted ruled in favor of the protest, removing Earl from the ballot.
+Because of a new Ohio law which required minor parties to get 3% of the vote for their gubernatorial or Presidential candidate to retain recognition, this made it impossible for the LPO to keep minor party status.
+The LPO responded by filing a federal lawsuit against Husted.
+In April 2014, the Sixth Circuit ruled that Ohio's requirement was allowable as a way to detect fraudulent signatures on candidate petitions, and denied the LPO an injunction; the U.S. Supreme Court declined to review the case in May 2014.
+The next year, it was revealed that the Ohio Republican Party had paid $300,000 for the legal services involved in the protest against Earl's candidacy.